Sometimes a parcel can be unintentionally booked as a smaller size than it actually is.

 Here’s an example:

-Say you selected the Medium size (max weight 10lb and max volume 518 cubic inches) for a shipment going from NYC to LA.
+Say you selected the Shoebox size (max weight 10lb and max volume 518 cubic inches) for a shipment going from NYC to LA.
 You’re quoted and charged $12.59.
 Everything is dandy!

-But when the shipment is picked up and scanned by the machine, we get a report that shows that it was actually 12lb and 500 cubic inches (higher than the Medium limit).
+But when the shipment is picked up and scanned by the machine, we get a report that shows that it was actually 12lb and 500 cubic inches (higher than the Shoebox limit).

-Because the weight was higher, the system will push the parcel into the Large size and into the Large price bracket (which in this case is $18.25).
+Because the weight was higher, the system will push the parcel into a higher price bracket (which in this example is $18.25).

 Therefore, you’ll see an adjustment charge of $5.66 for that order ($18.25 - $12.59 = $5.66).
 As you can see, this is simply a price adjustment to cover the difference.